Frederick Dally: Early life and Victoria

 He was born on July 29, 1838, in Southwark, a district of London, England, the youngest of nine children.
 Educated at Christ's Hospital, London, he served an apprenticeship with a linen and woollen draper.
-At the age of 24, Dally emigrated to Canada, arriving in Victoria on the Colony of Vancouver Island in September 1862.
+At the age of 24, Dally emigrated to British North America, arriving in Victoria on the Colony of Vancouver Island in September 1862.
 He opened up a dry goods store, and a few years later he sold his stock and set up a photographic gallery in June 1866.
 His commissions for photography in Victoria were varied, encompassing portraits of prominent citizens, public buildings, and street scenes, and he sometimes took pictures at the request of the Colonial Office.
 He also documented the presence of the government and that of the Royal Navy.
 An acquaintance was the photographer and assayist Francis George Claudet, son of the fashionable London photographer Antoine Claudet, who was in Canada for the Royal Mint.
 A focal point of Dally's business was marketing cartes de visites of First Nations people, including both studio and field images.